mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 ## Adding Zig to my uStreamer project environment

 My favorite way of installing Zig is [with Nix](https://zero-to-nix.com/), as it allows me to switch Zig versions easily.
-Feel free to install Zig any way you prefer, but the version I'm using is 0.11.0.
+Feel free to [install Zig](https://ziglang.org/learn/getting-started/) any way you prefer.

 I added the following `flake.nix` file to my project, which pulls Zig 0.11.0 into my environment: